pjevic/redux-intro/README.md

 **Thunk** is the most popular middleware library for Redux.
 It allows Redux to handle asynchronous actions, such as waiting for an API response, before dispatching the data to the store.
 This enables us to defer dispatching actions to the future, often after receiving data from an external source.

-- insted of returning an action object from the action creator function we rturn a new function
+- insted of returning an action object from the action creator function we return a new function

 ```jsx
 export function deposit(amount, currency) {